-Tomato is an herbaceous plants belonging to the Solanaceae family, order Tubiflore, originating in South America is now grown a bit all over for a long time and has been on the market with many horticultural varieties.
+Tomato is an herbaceous plant belonging to the Solanaceae family, order Tubiflore, originating in South America.
+Now it’s grown a bit all over for a long time and has been on the market with many horticultural varieties.

 After the potato, tomato is the most cultivated vegetable on the planet.
-Although many fruits and vegetables have a much higher vitamin and mineral content, the tomato is a vegetable which, thanks to its properties, gives the greatest contribution to achieving the recommended daily dose.
+Although many fruits and vegetables have a much higher vitamin and mineral content, this is a vegetable which, thanks to its properties, gives the greatest contribution to achieving the recommended daily dose.

 It contains 93% water, 2.9% carbohydrate, 0.2% fat, 1% protein and 1.8% fiber.